alan-turing-institute/tapas/docs/source/quickstart.rst

 Teaching file of the England and Wales census and the simplest Raw generator.

-The goal of PrivE is to evaluate the possibility of an attack, rather than train and deploy attacks against real datasets.
+The goal of TAPAS is to evaluate the possibility of an attack, rather than train and deploy attacks against real datasets.
 This informs the design decisions made, especially as relates to the auxiliary knowledge.

-This example is meant as a general introduction to PrivE, and explains some important design choices to make when using the toolbox.
+This example is meant as a general introduction to TAPAS, and explains some important design choices to make when using the toolbox.

 For those who would just like to run the attack we also provide a